PHILO-HE/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/CentralizedCacheManagement.md

     This setting is shared with the [Lazy Persist Writes feature](./MemoryStorage.html).
 The Data Node will ensure that the combined memory used by Lazy Persist Writes and Centralized Cache Management does not exceed the amount configured in `dfs.datanode.max.locked.memory`.

+*   dfs.datanode.cache.pmem.dirs

+    This property specifies the cache volumes of persistent memory.
+For multiply volumes, they should be separated by “,”, e.g. “/mnt/pmem0, /mnt/pmem1”.
+The default value is empty.
+If this property is configured, the volume capacity will be detected.
+So there is no need to configure `dfs.datanode.max.locked.memory`.

 #### Optional

 The following properties are not required, but may be specified for tuning:

-*   dfs.datanode.cache.loader.class

-    Currently, there are three cache loaders implemented: MemoryMappableBlockLoader, FileMappableBlockLoader and PmemMappableBlockLoader.
-By default, MemoryMappableBlockLoader is used and it maps block replica into memory.
-FileMappableBlockLoader can map block to persistent memory with mapped byte buffer, which is implemented by Java code.
-PmemMappableBlockLoader can also cache block replica to persistent memory, which is implemented with native PMDK libs.

-    The value of `dfs.datanode.cache.pmem.dirs` specifies the persistent memory directory, which must be configured if FileMappableBlockLoader or PmemMappableBlockLoader is used.

-*   dfs.datanode.cache.pmem.dirs

-    This property specifies the cache volumes of SCM, which is required by FileMappableBlockLoader and PmemMappableBlockLoader configured for `dfs.datanode.cache.loader.class`.
-For multiply directories, they should be separated with “,”, e.g. “/mnt/pmem0, /mnt/pmem1”.
-The default value is empty.

 *   dfs.namenode.path.based.cache.refresh.interval.ms